Praia da Adraga is dotted with dark rocks

 There’s no direct public transportation to this beach, but it’s between Praia da Ursa and Praia Grande, and not difficult to reach by car.
 It has a parking lot, but on summer days make sure you go early or you may not find a spot.

-Bus 439 that departs from the Portela de Sintra terminal to Praia Grande stops in Almoçageme, which is about a 20-minute walk from the beach (the stop is called “Almoçageme Largo” -- walk all the way down Rua da Praia da Adraga from there).
+Scotturb bus 439 that departs from the Portela de Sintra terminal to Praia Grande stops in Almoçageme, which is about a 20-minute walk from the beach (the stop is called “Almoçageme Largo” -- walk all the way down Rua da Praia da Adraga from there).

 Attractions by Praia da Adraga

 Praia da Adraga is just a 15-minute drive from Cabo da Roca, a cape that marks the westernmost point in mainland Europe.
 It’s a popular pilgrimage site for tourists, who take selfies surrounded by the beauty of the natural landscape.
+You can also walk there -- on the road to the beach, just before the parking lot, you’ll see a sign pointing to Cabo da Roca.
+This indicates the aforementioned trail for walkers, which is quite easy and pleasant to follow, and takes you to the road to Cabo da Roca and Praia da Ursa in about 45 minutes.

 Hotel by Praia da Adraga